ahmadrafidev/cv/HOW_TO_USE.md

 4. `skills.md` - Your technical and soft skills
 5. `publications.md` - Your publications or written works
 6. `research.md` - Your research experience or projects
+7. `teaching.md` - Your teaching experience and courses
+8. `talks.md` - Your presentations and speaking engagements

 ## ✍️ How to Edit Files